alexogeny/freckles/README.md

 ## Some Notes

 - only really works on linux. haven't really tested on macos or wsl
-- currently only supports debian flavors of linux
+- currently supports Debian and Ubuntu Linux distributions
 - is opinionated, like me

 ## Features